NEJLT/nejlt-website/content/home/details.md

 The ACL Anthology includes articles published in NEJLT since volume 7 (2021), under the venue "[NEJLT](https://aclanthology.org/venues/nejlt/)".

-The journal is published by Linköping University press, for which we are grateful.
+The journal is published by [Linköping University Electronic Press](https://ep.liu.se/en/home.aspx), for which we are grateful.
 The editor-in-chief of NEJLT is appointed by the Northern European Association for Language Technology.
 This geographical connection gives the journal its name, though the journal itself does not have a Northern European language focus.